ClipCard/bundle_tracker/README.md

 brew install leiningen
 ```

+## Compatibility ##

+Bundle Tracker has been tested on OS X 10.10.x ("Yosemite").
+It's possible that LaunchServices versions from earlier OS X releases are incompatible.
+Bug reports and corrections are welcome!

 ## Contributing ##

 The simplest way to contribute is to run the tracker on your own Mac, and open a Pull Request with the changes produced by running it.